zhuohaoc/hello-world/README.md

 # hello-world

-Hi, everyone!
+Hi Humans

-I'm Zhuohao Chen, a novel programmer, hoping to improving with you here!
+I'm Zhuohao Chen, a novel programmer, hoping to improve with everyone here!